 The Highbury Chapel, a Nonconformist place of worship which was built in 1842, lay vacant in the 1970s; two Anglican congregations from St Saviour’s, Woolcott Park and St Mary’s, Tyndall’s Park came together in the building in 1976.
 There are two memorial tablets to five martyrs erected by the Nonconformists – one inside the church and one on the exterior wall.
 The martyrs were burnt to death during the 1550s in the reign of Queen Mary, on the spot where the chapel was built.
 They were referred to as ‘five poor men of Bristol’ and ‘who, for conscience sake, were willing to lay down their lives’.

 There is also a memorial to Henry Arnold Thomas, a pastor of the Nonconformist church for 47 years, carved by Eric Gill.
 This was commissioned by the elders of the chapel because of Eric Gill’s connection with the Wills family, who were some of the original trustees of the church.
 The sculpture is of a Shepherd with three lambs under a canopy, with an inscription beneath also carved by Eric Gill, to the memory of Henry Thomas who was described thus: ‘Great grace was upon him’.

 Cotham Parish Church is part of a benefice.
 Our sister church, with whom we share clergy and administrative support, is St Paul’s Clifton.
-We’re enriched by this partnership, hold regular benefice Eucharists, and get together for workshops, parties and children’s events.
-For example, every May we work together to support the Soup Run and every September we hold a Benefice Retreat at the beautiful Llangasty Retreat Centre in Wales.
-Most years we come together for a Benefice Awayday.
+We’re enriched by this partnership, hold regular benefice Eucharists, and get together for shared interest groups, workshops, parties and children’s events.
+For example, every winter we join together to support the Bristol Churches Winter Night Shelter and every September we hold a Benefice Retreat at the beautiful Llangasty Retreat Centre in Wales.
+Most years we have a joint Away Day Retreat together.